-UNAMID Acting Head Participates in Darfur Negotiations between Government and Non-signatory Movements in Addis Ababa n 23 November 2014, the African Union-United Nations Acting Joint Special Representative (AJSR) and Joint Chief Mediator a.i. for Darfur, Abiodun Bashua, participated in the opening session of the negotiations between the Government of Sudan and non-signatory Darfuri movements in Addis Ababa, Ethiopia.
+UNAMID Acting Head Participates in Darfur Negotiations between Government and Non-signatory Movements in Addis Ababa n 23 November 2014, the African Union-United Nations Acting Joint Special Representative and Joint Chief Mediator a.i. for Darfur, Abiodun Bashua, participated in the opening session of the negotiations between the Government of Sudan and non-signatory Darfuri movements in Addis Ababa, Ethiopia.

-The opening session was chaired by former South African President Thabo Mbeki, Union High-Level Imple-Intergovernmental Authority on Development flict in Darfur in collabora- entire international commu-(IGAD), Government of Sudan, Sudan Liberation Army/ and IGAD.
-Minni Minawi and Justice and Equality Movement/Gibril.
+The opening session was chaired by former South African President Thabo Mbeki, the Chairman of the African Union High-Level Implementation Panel (AUHIP), and attended by representatives from the African Union (AU), Intergovernmental Authority on Development (IGAD), Government of Sudan, Sudan Liberation Army/Minni Minawi and Justice and Equality Movement/Gibril.